mickaelbeaudry/Drupoid/README.md

 to your site.
 In future versions, we'll add authentication, but this is a little hairy to add right now in non-official glassware.

-Note that the Glass java needs extreme cleanup, but the principle works :)
+Note that we currently always override the picture take, so there's no history on the Glass.

 iOS
 ---